Quantitative Electroencephalogram Trends Predict Recovery in Hypoxic-Ischemic Encephalopathy

 Digital Object Identifier (DOI)

 Ghassemi, Mohammad M.; Amorim, Edilberto; Alhanai, Tuka; Lee, Jong W.; Herman, Susan T.; Sivaraju, Adithya; Gaspard, Nicolas; Hirsch, Lawrence J.; Scirica, Benjamin M.; Biswal, Siddharth; Moura Junior, Valdery; Cash, Sydney S.; Brown, Emery N.; Mark, Roger G.; and Westover, M. Brandon, "Quantitative Electroencephalogram Trends Predict Recovery in Hypoxic-Ischemic Encephalopathy" (2019).
-Neurology Articles.
+Neurology.
 520.